 - water well decommissioning reports

 Baseline Water Well Tests (BWWT)

 The BWWT database provides information on individual water well tests, including:

 - yield test

-These tests are primarily in areas of Coalbed Methane (CBM) exploration and development (AER Directive 35 Regulation), but it includes some tests done for non-CBM purposes.
+These tests are primarily conducted in areas of Coalbed Methane (CBM) exploration and development, although some tests done for non-CBM purposes are included.
 Symbols for these tests are magenta diamonds.

-- Not all well tests could accurately be linked to the Well ID by the testers for various reasons.
+- Not all well tests could accurately be linked to a GIC Well ID by the testers for various reasons.